Tooth Aches Treatment in Colorado Springs, CO

 - We recommend you visit our dental clinic if the problem bothers you for more than two days.

-- You may also book an appointment with us if your toothache is severe, because of which you also experience earache or suffer from fever.
+- You should also book an appointment with us if your toothache is severe and accompanied by either earache or fever.

 - Swelling in your mouth or face is another sign that you may need to visit us for treatment.